 Every living thing in the forest exudes essence.
-Flowering finery, tall trees, liniment leaves and robust roots may get all the credit, yet it is nature’s tiniest organisms that really steal the show.
-Our Oak Moss Absolute is distilled from naturally-growing French lichen, which is a combination of fungus and algae that wraps around oak trees in an endless embrace.
+Flowering finery, tall trees, liniment leaves, and robust roots may get all the credit, yet it is nature’s tiniest organisms that really steal the show.
+Our Oakmoss Absolute is distilled from naturally growing French lichen, which is a combination of fungus and algae that wraps Oak trees in an endless embrace.
 The absolute that is extracted from the lichen offers a majestic mossy essence that is popular in perfumery.

 Botanical Name: Evernia prunastri

 Extraction Method: Solvent extracted